 A lightbulb moment

-- Create a platform that increases our visibility and amplifies our voices.
+- To create a platform that increases visibility and amplifies our voices

 - To disrupt the current outdated narrative around Neurodiversity and to engage in fresh conversation with a wider audience.